whytui/aoemod/CustomROR/CustomROR_README.txt

 - Correctly sets AI control at game startup when using the "ManageAI" feature (allows AI to control your "old" player when changing with gaia cheat code).
 - Customize Map generation elevation "amount" (hardcoded in standard game)
 - Disable dock in maps where AI does NOT build docks, for fair SP games.
 You can turn this ON/OFF in customROR.xml file.
+- Disable impossible researches.
+For example, yamato's armored elephants: War elephants are no longer changed into armored elephant in post-iron age scenarios.

 Scenario Editor:
 - All terrains are available in editor (putting non-standard terrain does not refresh immediatly, but it works).